agraef/pure-lang/sphinx/puredomain/doc/reference.rst

 .. highlight:: rst

 The Pure domain (name **pure**) provides the following directives for module declarations.
-Almost all directives are decidely similar to Python's.
+Most of the directives work analogously to the Python domain, so if you know Sphinx's Python markup then you should feel right at home.

 .. rst:directive:: .. pure:module:: name

-   This works like :rst:dir:`py:module`, but actually denotes a Pure namespace in the Pure domain.
-Subsequent objects will be taken to belong to the given namespace, and the directive normally also causes an entry in the global module index to be created.
-The usual options are provided (``noindex``, ``platform``, ``synopsis`` and ``deprecated``).
+   Marks the beginning of the descriptions for the given Pure module.
+This directive usually does not create any content (unless the ``platform`` option is specified), but causes an entry in the global module index to be created.
+An entry in the general index will be created as well, unless the ``noindex`` option is specified.
+The usual options are provided (``noindex``, ``platform``, ``synopsis`` and ``deprecated``), see :rst:dir:`py:module` for details.

 .. rst:directive:: .. pure:currentmodule:: name

-   Like :rst:dir:`py:currentmodule`, this just switches over to the given namespace, but doesn't create any index entries.
+   Like :rst:dir:`py:currentmodule`, this just switches over to the given module, but doesn't create any index entries.

+.. rst:directive:: .. pure:namespace:: name

+   Selects the current Pure namespace for the following objects.
+(This only sets a default, an object directive may always override this setting by specifying a qualified object name.)

 The following directives are provided for actually producing contents: